Ellen here. I just love it when I hear from you that Keen is retraining your brain!

 Tip 5: Remember, It Takes Time

-Just like after one piano lesson you are not going to play like Alicia Keys, after training Keen you are not going BFRB free.
+Just like after one piano lesson you are not going to play like Alicia Keys, after training Keen you will not be BFRB free.

 Comments will be approved before showing up.